James Caldwell High School: Girls' soccer

-The girls soccer program was started by Mike Teshkoyan in 1985 and he has been the only coach in the 34-year history of the team.
+The girls soccer program was started by Mike Teshkoyan in 1985 and he has been the only coach in the 39-year history of the team.
 He has been assisted by Mark Teshkoyan since the program's inception.
-Teshkoyan was named by The Star-Ledger as NJ's Girl's Soccer Coach of the Year in 2008 guiding the team to an 18-4-1 mark.
+Teshkoyan was named by The Star-Ledger as NJ's Girls' Soccer Coach of the Year in 2008 guiding the team to an 18-4-1 mark.
+He currently has 388 victories.

 The 1995 team won the Essex County Championship and finished with a 17-3-2 record.
 The 2003 team won the Northern Hills Conference Championship with an upset victory over perennial power Morris Catholic 3-2 and finished with a 18–5 record.
 The 2008 team won the North II Group II sectional title with a 2–1 win over Bernards High School on the strength of a 6-5 margin in penalty kicks.
 The 2012 team won the North II Group II sectional title with a 2–0 win over Bernards High School and finished with a 14-7-2 record.